Has the idea of a ‘shop’ really changed with the birth of e-commerce?

 The principals of a good shopkeeper.

-Traditionally the role of a shopkeeper was to organize a store’s merchandise in a way that made sense to a browsing customer.
+Traditionally the role of a shopkeeper was to organise a store’s merchandise in a way that made sense to a browsing customer.
 Shopkeepers would display products around their stores in an appealing and enticing way, that made sense to their customer.

 A good shopkeeper knew that store must be kept clean.
 They would greet each and every customer that wondered through their doors.